chriha/pro-cli/README.md

 # pro-cli
 - initialize and start whole environments (web server, database, caching, mail server, RabbitMQ, etc.) in seconds
-- install projects with a single command by using [individual commands](https://github.com/chriha/pro-cli/wiki/Using-the-install-command-and-scripts)
+- install even complex projects with a single command by using [individual commands](https://github.com/chriha/pro-cli/wiki/Using-the-install-command-and-scripts)
 - temporarily [expose](#expose-your-local-server-securely-to-the-internet) the application securely to the internet (ngrok required)
 - reduce amount of necessary commands for each developer
 - use the `project` command everywhere in your project, not only in your root directory